Jael-G/ESP-Goose/README.md

 ## ⚡ Supported Hardware
 **Only compatible with ESP32-S2 and ESP32-S3 boards!**
-- Tested on Lolin S2 Mini
+- Tested on Lolin S2 Mini and ESP32-S3-GEEK
 - Other S2/S3 boards may work, but are not officially supported

 ---